ComputableDAGs.jl

 Parts of the Project

 The project consists of several parts that are designed to be mostly orthogonal interfaces, extendable with new implementations without having to change other parts of the code.
-For example implementations, refer to the manual, the tests, or other projects in the ComputableDAGs project.
+For instructions on how to use the package and example implementations, refer to the manual, the examples, or the tests.

 The Graph is the central part.
 It consists of Nodes and Edges.
 Nodes represent a Task, which is either a computation or a data transfer.
 Edges purely represent the dependencies between the nodes.